 Ms. O’Neil is a member of the Boards of Directors of the Georgia Council on Alcohol and Drugs, and the Atlanta Police Foundation.
 She is also a member of the American Health Lawyers Association and the American Society for Pharmacy Law.

-Ms. O’Neil has been recognized nationally as one of the top business litigators in the Business Edition of Super Lawyers.
-She also has been named one of Georgia’s Super Lawyers for 2009-2013, and identified as one of the Top 50 Women among Georgia’s Super Lawyers.
+Ms. O’Neil has been named one of Georgia’s Super Lawyers for 2009-2014.
+She also has been recognized nationally as one of the top business litigators in the Business Edition of Super Lawyers, and identified as one of the Top 50 Women among Georgia’s Super Lawyers.
+Additionally, Ms. O’Neil was named a 2013 BTI Client Service All-Star.